math0ne/dotfiles/README.md

 Dotfiles organized using Ansible and GNU stow, based on the work of mbullington.

-The color scheme is based off Base16.
+The font is SourceCodePro for Powerline The color scheme is based off Base16.
 My preferred terminal is Kitty, in the putty directory you will find .reg files that will create a session with the color scheme in either putty or kitty.

 To install run these commands: